Advanced Liver Disease Evaluation in India

 1. What are the early symptoms of liver disease?

-Liver transplant may be considered when liver function declines significantly and complications cannot be controlled with medical treatment.
+Liver transplant is considered when liver function deteriorates significantly and complications cannot be controlled with medical treatment.
+Conditions such as advanced cirrhosis, acute liver failure, and certain liver cancers may require transplant evaluation.